Narodny Sobor: "Human rights protection"

 On April 17, 2008, the Narodny Sobor appealed to the authorities in defense of the Patriarchal Compound in Sokolniki.

 On October 30, 2010 Narodny Sobor held a rally "For Russia without dirt" on Bolotnaya Square in Moscow.
 The main demand of the protesters was the introduction of a ban on gay pride parades in Russia.
 In total, the rally was attended by 2,000 people.
 The immediate reason for the rally was the decision of the European Court of Human Rights to declare illegal the decisions of the Moscow authorities to ban gay pride parades.
-And on the eve of the rally, "Rossiyskaya Gazeta" published an article by the Chairman of the Constitutional Court of the Russian Federation Valery Zorkin "The Limit of Compliance", where he expressed the idea that Russia may not recognize some decisions of the ECHR, in particular with respect to gay pride parades.
+And on the eve of the rally, "Rossiyskaya Gazeta" published an article by the President of the Constitutional Court of Russia Valery Zorkin "The Limit of Compliance", where he expressed the idea that Russia may not recognize some decisions of the ECHR, in particular with respect to gay pride parades.

 On April 29, 2012, with the participation of members of the Narodny Sobor, a repetition of the provocation in the Cathedral of Christ the Savior was prevented.

-Promotion "Imperial Ribbon"
+Promotion of "Imperial Ribbon"

 The Imperial ribbon is a small (about 45 cm long and 3.5 cm wide) ribbon in the colors of the Imperial flag - the black-yellow-white flag that was the official banner of the Russian Empire from 1856 to 1883.
 In the 1990s, the "Imperial Flag" became the flag of the Russian national movement.
 However, in addition to nationalists, it is also used by such movements as The Other Russia.

 As conceived by the authors of the action, the imperial ribbon on clothes or a bag should become the identification mark of Russian nationalists.
-The action was a complete success.
-In autumn 2010, tens of thousands of ribbons were distributed.
-Imperial ribbons could be seen on many participants of the Russian march 2010 both in Moscow and in other cities.
+The action was successful: In autumn 2010, tens of thousands of ribbons were distributed.
+Imperial ribbons could be seen on many participants of the 2010 Russian march in Moscow and other cities.